raygj/consul-content/docker/readme.md

 # Step 7: Docker and Consul Commands

-these sampel commands were pulled from the [HashiCorp Guide](https://learn.hashicorp.com/consul/day-0/containers-guide#consul-container-maintenance-operations), there are others in the guide that may be of interest
+these sample commands were pulled from the [HashiCorp Guide](https://learn.hashicorp.com/consul/day-0/containers-guide#consul-container-maintenance-operations), there are others in the guide that may be of interest

 - gather running containers and info such as container ID: